Semantic Eye Tools

 However, going full formal directly from stakeholder input is not only difficult, it is not even the goal.
 The reason is in the degree of precision that formal models and diagrams require.
 Stakeholders will never and cannot provide fully formal input from the start.
 An intermediate format is needed.

-There is a free and effective online editor available to create and maintain DST diagrams in any internet browser (ADD LINK).
-However, that editor
+There is the free and effective online domain-story-model editor available to create and maintain DST diagrams in any internet browser (egon.io/app/).
+However, that editor poses as few limitations for broader-scale use:

-• allows using and saving DST models via up- and download, respectively, only;
+- only allows using and saving DST models via browser up- and download, respectively;

-• requires recurring icons and to be configured again for each diagram (the editor supports icon sets so be saved and reused, however);
+- requires recurring icons and to be configured again for each diagram (the editor does support icon sets to be saved and reused, however);

 DST diagrams have thus been chosen as the first tool component.
-They will pilot a few essential features:
+Semantic Eye DST will pilot a few essential features:

 Information Architecture